shivamranaaa/movie-reviews/README.md

-# Deployment of salaray-predict model
+# Deployment of movie reviews by nlp